-If you are amending a return beginning with taxable year 2018 to claim the dependent exemption credit, complete an amended Form 540, and write "no id" in the SSN field on the Dependents line, and attach Schedule X. To complete Schedule X, check box m for "Other" on Part II, line 1, and write the explanation "Claim dependent exemption credit with no id and form FTB 3568 is attached on Part II, line 2.
-Make sure to attach form FTB 3568 and the required supporting documents in addition to the amended return and Schedule X. If you do not claim the dependent exemption credit on the original 2022 tax return, you may amend the 2022 tax return following the same procedures used to amend your previous year amended tax returns beginning with taxable year 2018.
+If you are amending a return beginning with taxable year 2018 to claim the dependent exemption credit, complete an amended Form 540, and write "no id" in the SSN field on the Dependents line, and attach Schedule X. To complete Schedule X, check box m for "Other" on Part II, line 1, and write the explanation "Claim dependent exemption credit with no id and form FTB 3568 is attached" on Part II, line 2.
+Make sure to attach form FTB 3568 and the required supporting documents in addition to the amended return and Schedule X. If you do not claim the dependent exemption credit on the original 2023 tax return, you may amend the 2023 tax return following the same procedures used to amend your previous year amended tax returns beginning with taxable year 2018.
+If claiming a refund, taxpayers must amend their returns within the statute of limitations.
 For more information, get FTB Notice 2021-01.